 Swim At Night

 Sharks are the most active during darkness or twilight hours.
 They also have a competitive sensory advantage.
-So you’ll have better luck attracting a shark at dawn or dusk.
+So if you want to see more sharks, then swim at dawn, dusk, or during the middle of the night.

 Swim Alone